Abu Bakr al-Nabulsi: Arrest and execution

-Abu Bakr al-Nabulsi fled to Damascus when the anti-Sunni Fatimids took control of Jerusalem.
+Abu Bakr al-Nabulsi fled to Damascus when the Ismaili Fatimids took control of Jerusalem.
 He gave a speech against the Fatimid ruler al-Mu'izz li-Din Allah, vilifying him by saying that he was worse than the Byzantine Empire (which controlled Anatolia at the time).
 After the Fatimids conquered the city of Damascus in 971, al-Nabulsi was placed under arrest by the new governor Abu Mahmud al-Kutami and brought to the caliph al-Mu'izz li-Din Allah, who had heard of the insult said against him.
-The caliph tried to force al-Nabulsi to retract his statement, but al-Nabulsi was extremely insistent; leading the caliph to give an order to execute him.
+The caliph tried to get al-Nabulsi to retract his statement, but al-Nabulsi was extremely insistent; leading the caliph to give an order to execute him.

 Abu Bakr al-Nabulsi was executed by flaying.
 The Fatimids hired a Jewish butcher as his executioner.
 Reportedly, al-Nabulsi was in such pain while his skin was being sliced off but kept his patience, until his executioner felt pity for him and drove the blade directly into his heart to ensure he died quickly.
 His death was recorded as being in 363 of the Hijri calendar, which is either 973 or 974 in the standard Gregorian calendar.